By Susan Van Allen

 A walk through the villa’s lemon groves, lead by Mamma Rosa’s son, Antonio, followed.
 We strolled through narrow paths, shaded by chestnut wood pergolas that are built to protect the lemons from the elements, as Antonio launched into a passionate monologue about grafting techniques he uses to explore and develop new flavors.

 Lemon cultivation is taken very seriously in these parts, with the Italians giving Amalfi Coast lemons IGP (Protected Geographical Indication) status, meaning that their production, processing and distribution are strictly controlled.

-“You’ve got to have the white fish grilled on the lemon leaf,” Birmingham said as we settled in for dinner at Le Tre Sorelle restaurant.
+“You’ve got to have the whitefish grilled on the lemon leaf,” Birmingham said as we settled in for dinner at Le Tre Sorelle restaurant.

 I’ve enjoyed dinners here before on previous visits, but this meal, where we were catered to by owner Salvatore, trumped all others.
-The restaurant is set adjacent to Positano’s main beach, and with its candlelit tables, fresh fish and pastas, it attracts crowds of loyal natives and tourists who know they’ll get a quality meal and a great time each time they visit.
+The restaurant is set adjacent to Positano’s main beach, and with its candlelit tables, fresh fish and pasta, it attracts crowds of loyal natives and tourists who know they’ll get a quality meal and a great time each time they visit.

 Our dinner stretched on late into the warm starry night, beginning with that delicious grilled fish, followed by spaghetti con frutti di mare, and wonderfully seasoned eggplant.